Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Vaccination of pregnant women from influenza not only protects the mother from the disease, but also benefits the fetus.
-In vaccinated mothers, the risk of premature birth and birth of a full-term baby with a low weight is significantly reduced, their children do not rarely survive until they die or die during them.
+Vaccination of pregnant women against influenza not only protects the mother from the disease, but also benefits the fetus.
+Vaccinated mothers have a significantly reduced risk of premature birth and the birth of a full-term baby with low birth weight, and their children are less likely to die before birth or die during it.

-This conclusion was reached by a group of Canadian scientists studying the statistics of births that occurred in the province of Ontario during the epidemic of H1N1 influenza in 2009-2010.
-Their work is published in the June issue of the American Journal of Public Health.
+This is the conclusion reached by a group of Canadian scientists studying statistics of births that occurred in the province of Ontario during the H1N1 flu epidemic in 2009-2010.
+Their work was published in the June issue of the American Journal of Public Health.

-The authors of the work also emphasize that they did not find any negative consequences of vaccination for maternal and child health in the perinatal period.
+The authors of the study also emphasize that they did not find any negative consequences of vaccination for the health of the mother and child during the perinatal period.

-According to one of the co-authors, Dr. Ann Sprague (Ann Sprague), the results of the study were unexpected for the team members themselves.
-"We were surprised by the persuasiveness and certainty of the benefits that mothers and children receive from vaccination," Sprague EurekAlert!
-Quotes.
-At the same time, the authors of the work indicate that research in this area should be continued.
+According to one of the co-authors, Dr. Ann Sprague, the results of the study were unexpected for the team members themselves.
+"We were surprised by the persuasiveness and certainty of the benefits that mothers and children receive from vaccination," EurekAlert!
+Quotes Sprague as saying.
+At the same time, the authors of the work point out that research in this area should be continued.